-This article is authored by MOI Global instructor Sid Choraria, Portfolio Manager of Asian Equities at Amiral Gestion, based in Singapore.
+This article is authored by MOI Global instructor Sid Choraria, Asian Equities Portfolio Manager, based in Singapore.

 We look forward to learning from Sid, both at the Best Ideas 2019 online conference and at Ideaweek St. Moritz 2019.